 The winner of each category will be awarded a prize of £300.
 The runner up will win £100.

-All finalists will also be considered for publication on the blog Practical Ethics in the News and all entrants will be invited to attend the presentations.
+All finalists will also be considered for publication on the blog Practical Ethics in the News and all entrants will be invited to attend the presentations, and to join a drinks reception after the event.
 Winners and shortlisted entrants will be announced on the Oxford Uehiro Centre for Practical Ethics’ website and notified by email.

 Full Terms and Conditions available here